 About our project

-The Migration Museum Project is increasing knowledge and appreciation of how migration has shaped Britain across the ages through the creation of an authoritative and inspiring permanent national Migration Museum, a far-reaching national education programme, and a knowledge-sharing network of museums and galleries across the UK.
+The Migration Museum Project is shining a light on the many ways that the movement of people to and from Britain across the ages has shaped who we are –as individuals, as communities, and as a nation.
+We are doing this through the creation of an inspiring national Migration Museum, a far-reaching nationwide education programme, and a knowledge-sharing network of museums and galleries across the UK.

-Since 2013, we have staged an acclaimed series of events, exhibitions and education workshops at a wide range of venues across the UK, shedding light on the lively part that migration plays in the national life, and helping us to hone our strategy and receive input and feedback from individuals and communities as we work towards our goals.
-Our exhibitions and events have been attended by over 100,000 visitors, while more than 5,000 school and university students have participated in our education workshops.
+We have staged an acclaimed series of events, exhibitions and education workshops at venues across the UK since 2013, shedding light on the central role that migration has played in making us who we are today – as individuals, as communities and as a nation – and helping us to hone our strategy and receive input and feedback from individuals and communities as we work towards our goals.
+Our exhibitions and events have been attended by over 170,000 visitors, while more than 6,000 school and university students have participated in our education workshops.

 We opened the Migration Museum at The Workshop in London in April 2017, building on our previous work and providing a showcase for the permanent Migration Museum for Britain that we are creating.
 Being based at a central London venue until at least May 2018 is enabling us to stage a varied programme of exhibitions, events and workshops, raise our profile, expand audience reach, deepen links with community groups and schools, and test ideas for our permanent museum.

 We also convened an Arts Council England-funded Migration Museums Network in 2017, bringing together heritage-sector organisations across Britain to share knowledge and best practice, with the aim of increasing and improving outputs related to migration across the UK heritage sector.